JuliaData/DataFrames.jl/docs/src/man/io.md

 writetable
 ```

-## Supplying `DataFrame`s inline with non-standard string literals
+## Supplying `DataTable`s inline with non-standard string literals

-You can also provide CSV-like tabular data in a non-standard string literal to construct a new `DataFrame`, as in the following:
+You can also provide CSV-like tabular data in a non-standard string literal to construct a new `DataTable`, as in the following:

 ```julia
 df = csv"""